Your question's - answered!

 With the first series of Chaingliders scratching marks occasionally appeared on the hub case by the grinding touch of the Chainglider's rear side.
 In October 2006 the rear part has been modified to prevent a possible abrasion.
 Scratches on the surface cannot diminish the stability of the SPEEDHUB case - they' re just ugly.

 Now, old rear parts of the Chainglider must be exchanged to new versions.

 Exchange at your bicycle dealer only!

 Permitted is the use of the Chainglider with 15, 16 or 17 tooth sprockets in combination with a 42 tooth chain wheel (Typ 350-42) or a 44 tooth chain wheel (Typ 350-44).
-The use of a 13 tooth sprocket with the Hebie Chainglider is not permitted due to technical reasons!
+The use of a 13, 14 tooth sprocket or combination with splined carrier L (Lock-Ring) with the Hebie Chainglider is not permitted due to technical reasons!